mweagle/Sparta/content/docs/faq.md

 Each lambda function includes privileges to write to [CloudWatch Logs](https://console.aws.amazon.com/cloudwatch/home).
 The `*logrus.logger` output is written (with a brief delay) to a lambda-specific log group.

-The CloudWatch log group name includes a sanitized version of your **Go** function name & owning service name.
+The CloudWatch log group name includes a sanitized version of your **go** function name & owning service name.

 ### Where can I view Sparta's golang spawn metrics?